NegarehMir/ECSE321Project/workplan.md

 # Workplan
-Each item should be completed between the previous due date and its actual due date, thus indicating its approximate level of effort required.
-Lowest priority items should not be developed past April 8.
+Each item should be completed between the previous due date and its actual due date.
+Effort ranges from 1 to 5, where 1 is the lowest effort (a quick formality) and 5 is the highest.
+Lowest priority items (indicated by their requirement's priority level) should not be developed past April 8.

 ### Already done:
 - Add Album [ML.A.01]